jpconstantineau/pykey/documentation/docs/testing_hardware/basic.md

 ## Test Outputs: LEDs

 The easiest way to test your board and LEDs is to use a simple **blink** program.
 You can modify the `LED Setup` section to select the GPIO where your LED is connected to the board.
 Change `board.RED_LED` to the GPIO you want to test.
+Try the example below by changing the pin definition

 ``` python
 import board